Why was Cardano Invented?

 Cardano is widely regarded as the most popular third-generation blockchain platform.
 This open-source project is designed to facilitate the deployment of smart contracts and dApps in an unprecedented way.

-While Ethereum has long since struggled with network congestion, Cardano has been built from the ground up using scientifically proven research to offer an exciting alternative to Ethereum (ETH).
+While Ethereum (ETH) has long since struggled with network congestion, Cardano has been built from the ground up using scientifically proven research to offer an exciting alternative.
 There are striking similarities between Cardano and Ethereum.
-Just like Ethereum’s Ether, Cardano’s ADA crypto token acts as a fuel for the Cardano network.
-However, it is not just a cryptocurrency.
-It is a platform in its own right that, when fully-fledged, will be able to facilitate financial applications used daily by consumers, businesses, high street banks and governments worldwide.
+Similar to Ether, ADA acts as the fuel that powers the Cardano network.
+It is not just a cryptocurrency, but a platform in its own right that can facilitate the deployment of financial applications used daily by consumers, businesses, high street banks and governments worldwide.

-Cardano is unique in that its multi-layered architecture enables smart contracts to be deployed on an alternative layer to where the initial transaction is made.
-This architecture will hopefully facilitate a host of advanced smart contracts on the Cardano blockchain.
+Cardano is quite unique.
+Its multi-layered architecture enables smart contracts to be deployed on a separate level to where the initial transaction was made.
+This construct creates a new breed of advanced smart contracts on the Cardano blockchain.

 At the time of writing, three leading organisations contribute heavily to the development of the Cardano blockchain.
 The Cardano Foundation is a not-for-profit organisation based in Switzerland, which aims to educate and develop the number of Cardano users.
-IOHK is the second integral organisation behind Cardano as it is contracted to develop the overall Cardano platform until 2020 at the earliest.
+IOHK is the second integral organisation behind Cardano as it is contracted to develop the overall Cardano platform until 2020.
 Emurgo is the third and final partner, providing venture capital for fintech start-ups and commercial ventures to build dApps on the Cardano blockchain.

 The Cardano platform comprises two layers – the Cardano Settlement Layer and the Cardano Computation Layer.
 Both of which are designed to offer flexibility for businesses to tailor smart contracts for their internal requirements and those of their consumers.